-- 1. Prior to the commencement of any work to be performed under this Contract, the Purchaser or their agents shall obtain, carry and keep in good standing for the remainder of the Contract period, with any extensions: - a.
+- 1. Prior to the execution of this Contract, the Purchaser or their agents shall obtain, carry and keep in good standing for the remainder of the contract period, with any extensions: - a.
 Comprehensive general liability insurance coverage to the limit of \$1,000,000.00 per occurrence and \$2,000,000.00 per aggregate.
-Each such policy shall include endorsements, which shall name the State, US Forest Service, its elected and appointed officials, agents and employees as additional insured and shall provide that the State shall be given 30 days written notice, at the address stated above, prior to cancellation or any material change in such policy. - b.
+Each such policy shall include endorsements, which shall name the State as an additional insured and shall provide that the State shall be given 30 days' written notice, at the address stated above, prior to cancellation or any material change in such policy. - b.
 Automobile Liability Insurance: The Purchaser shall purchase and maintain coverage with split limits of \$500,000 per person (personal injury), \$1,000,000 per accident occurrence (personal injury), and \$100,000 per accident occurrence (property damage), OR combined single limits of \$1,000,000 per occurrence to cover such claims as may be caused by any act, omission, or negligence of the contractor or its officers, agents, representatives, assigns, or subcontractors. - 2.
 In lieu of such coverage, the Purchaser may provide proof of self-insurance in at least an amount equal to that provided above.

-- 3. Prior to the commencement of any work to be performed under this Contract, Purchaser shall deliver to the State a certificate of insurance from the insurer(s) of the Purchaser or their agents certifying that coverage in at least the amounts stated above is in force.
+- 3. Prior to the commencement of any work to be performed under this contract, Purchaser shall deliver to the State a certificate of insurance from the insurer(s) of the Purchaser or their agents certifying that coverage in at least the amounts stated above is in force.
 Such certificate shall be submitted to the State for approval of the insurer(s), the amount, and the form.
 The State reserves the right to require a certified copy of any such policy or to examine the policy itself. - 4.
 A self-insured Purchaser shall provide an equivalent certificate of insurance subject to the approval of the State. - 5.
 It is further understood and agreed that this Contract shall terminate immediately in the event that the mandatory liability insurance coverage required under this part is for any reason not obtained or is discontinued.